Health Services

 When should my child stay home from school?

-Your child is too ill to go to school if he/she has any of the following symptoms:
+Your child is too ill to go to school if they have any of the following symptoms:

-• A cough that interrupts his/her normal activity or wakes them or other family members at night
+- A cough that interrupts their normal activity or wakes them or other family members at night

 Your child is ready to go back to school when they are: